kedro-org/kedro-plugins/kedro-telemetry/README.md

 ## What about my personal data?

-The Kedro Project’s telemetry has been reviewed and approved under the [Linux Foundation’s Telemetry Data Collection and Usage Policy](TODO).
+The Kedro’s telemetry methodology within Kedro-Telemetry has been reviewed and approved under the [Linux Foundation’s Telemetry Data Collection and Usage Policy](TODO).

 ## What data do you collect?